 2.2.1.
-Recommend options for state procurement of bioenergy (including electricity, heating, combined heat and power, and vehicle fuels) generated from forest waste, mill residues, and wood processing wastes as well as other vegetation removed for wildfire mitigation.
+Explore and recommend options for state procurement of bioenergy (including electricity, heating, combined heat and power, and low-carbon transportation fuels) generated from forest waste, mill residues, and wood processing waste as well as other vegetation removed for wildfire mitigation.

-Problem statement: Public procurement of forest bioenergy can play a valuable role in mobilizing forest restoration, demonstrating new technologies and applications, and providing greater energy security and resilience for forested communities.
+Problem Statement: Public procurement of forest bioenergy can play a valuable role in mobilizing forest restoration, demonstrating new technologies and applications, and providing greater energy security and resilience for forested communities.
 Procurement goals should ensure that they are based on meaningful, yet achievable, volumes of feedstock from forest restoration and wildfire mitigation.
 Procurement targets should also prioritize carbon-negative sources of bioenergy (on a lifecycle basis), maximize benefits for air quality, provide local energy supplies, and economic development.

-Action: Develop recommendations for a state procurement program that secures an appropriate amount of forest feedstock across potential end uses, including electricity, CHP, and vehicle fuels.
+Action: Identify barriers and develop recommendations for a state procurement program that secures an appropriate amount of forest feedstock across potential end uses, including electricity, Combined Heat and Power (CHP), and transportation fuels.